MacacaGames/MacacaViewSystem/README.md

 And also the ViewElements define in ViewState will not be update until the ViewState is changed.

 ## ViewController
-> Currently, since the V1 branch has been Archived the ViewController in /master branch is obsolete, use ViewControllerV2 instead.
+> Currently, since the V1 branch has been Archived the ViewController in /master branch is obsolete, use ViewController instead.

 ViewController is the core component of ViewSystem, all control of the UI is base on this component.